Sepia fish. The cuttlefish is an amazing jet-powered chameleon mollusk. The most famous species of cuttlefish are

 Cuttlefish are solitary mollusks.
 And only in mating season they can be seen in groups.
 Occasionally, these animals are ready to migrate somewhere, but the majority live in one place all their lives.

-What does cuttlefish eat
+What does cuttlefish eat?

 Reproduction of cuttlefish

 Mollusks have been known to mankind since time immemorial, but many people still associate them with formless substances.
-What does a cuttlefish really look like, where does it live and what does it eat?
+What does cuttlefish really look like, where does it live and what does it eat?

 Appearance